 State law requires that all students must have a completed Emergency Medical Authorization Form signed by a parent/guardian on file in the school office.
-Student Information/Emergency Medical Authorization Form, provided upon school admission, are to be returned by the third day of school.
+Failure to turn in forms may result in the student being excluded from school within 14 days.
 Notify the school if any telephone numbers, address or contacts have been added or changed during the school year.
 No student will be released from school without parental permission unless a serious or life-threatening condition warrants transportation to an emergency room.
 A reasonable attempt to contact the parent/guardian prior to transport will be made.
 If a parent/guardian is not present to ride with the student in the emergency vehicle, a school staff member will accompany the student and meet the parent/guardian at the hospital.